 X=x11⋯x1l⋮⋱⋮xm1⋯xml

 Since the data vary in dimensions and ranges, we need to standardize the data.
 We adopt variance standardization technique to operate the data so that the variance of the standardized data is 1, while we conduct the central translation so that the mean of the data is 0.
-The formula is as formula 13-15
+The formula is as formula set 13

 xj=t=1ixtji, σj=i=1nxj-xij2n-1, xij*=xij-xjσj